ARE — Alexandria Real Estate Equities, Inc.

 1. Key Financial Results and Metrics

-• Funds from Operations (FFO) per share diluted as adjusted: $1.73 for Q1 2026; reaffirmed guidance midpoint for 2026 at $6.40.
+- Funds from Operations (FFO) per Share: $1.73 for Q1 2026; reaffirmed guidance for 2026 at a midpoint of $6.40.

-• Occupancy rate: 87.7%, down 320 basis points from the previous quarter, primarily due to 657,000 square feet of lease expirations.
+- Occupancy Rate: 87.7%, down 320 basis points from the previous quarter, primarily due to 657,000 square feet of lease expirations.

-• General and Administrative (G&A) expenses: Reduced by $7.4 million compared to the 2024 quarterly average, with a target range for 2026 set at $134 million to $154 million.
+- General and Administrative Expenses: Reduced by $7.4 million compared to the 2024 quarterly average, with a full-year guidance range of $134 million to $154 million for 2026.

 2. Strategic Updates and Business Highlights